 An investigation by DOI and the Manhattan District Attorney’s Office into the fatality of a construction worker results in the landmark conviction of a construction company for manslaughter, criminally negligent homicide and reckless endangerment in the worker’s death.
 Read the joint statement

 by DOI Commissioner Mark G. Peters and Manhattan District Attorney Cyrus R. Vance, Jr., which discusses the unprecedented nature of this conviction.
-Read about the investigation by clicking here.
+Read about the charges against supervisors and the construction companies that caused death of a construction worker.

 finding communication failures and a lack of accountability involving the removal of a deed restriction in Manhattan that allowed the sale of a former not-for-profit nursing home site to a private developer of luxury condominiums.
 DOI’s investigation found that City Hall was both aware of and involved in the deliberations to remove the deed restriction and failed to stop it.

 After reviewing highly confidential NYPD intelligence files never before subject to review, DOI found the NYPD failed to follow rules governing deadlines and authorizations of surveillance of political activity.
-Click here to read DOI’s report.
+Read report, An Investigation of NYPD's Compliance with Rules Governing Investigations of Political Activity.

 DOI’s findings would later be used as part of a major federal decision by Senior United States District Judge Charles S. Haight, Jr., who said in his decision, “The OIG-NYPD Report describes a near-systemic failure on the part of the NYPD to comply with these particular Guidelines.”
-Click here to read the federal decision.
+Federal Decision.

 In a joint investigation with the New York State Attorney General’s Office and the New York State Financial Services Office, DOI arrests 13 current and former City employees in a series of insurance fraud schemes resulting in half a million dollars in combined false benefit claims paid out by the American Family Life Assurance Company, the largest provider of supplemental insurance in the United States.
-Click here to read more about this investigation.
+Read more about the indictments of 13 current and former City employees in a series of insurance fraud schemes.

 DOI continues its investigations into how the City Administration for Children’s Services has responded in certain cases to abuse and neglect allegations, releasing its findings related to the death of a three-year-old who was allegedly beaten to death.
 DOI found a depth of errors so significant that they went to the heart of ACS’s core mission to protect children.
-Read the statement by clicking here.
+Read the statement of DOI's investigation into ACS's response to allegations of abuse and neglect related to Jaden Jordan.

 DOI and the Brooklyn District Attorney’s Office announce the arrest of seven defendants, including National Grid employees, on charges of enterprise corruption in connection with the operation of a shadow utility company that illegally installed gas meters in violation of safety protocols.
 DOI Commissioner Mark G. Peters and Acting Brooklyn District Attorney Eric Gonzalez announced the investigation during a press conference.
+Watch Video, "Press Conference on Shadow Utility Scheme."
 DOI also issued a report documenting how the crimes took place and the necessary reforms that need to happen to strengthen safety.
-Click here to read the report.
+Read the report, "Corruption Vulnerabilities at the Brooklyn Union Gas Company D/B/A National Grid NY."

 A joint investigation of the Special Narcotics Prosecutor’s Office, the DEA New York Division and DOI, as well as other state and City partners, leads to charges against three Brooklyn medical clinics, 13 individuals and two corporate entities in connection with pushing more than 6.3 million narcotic painkillers onto the black market and millions of dollars in fraudulently billed Medicaid and Medicare reimbursements.
 Read DOI Commissioner Mark G. Peters’ remarks at the press conference.
 This is one of the first publicly announced cases from DOI’s Health + Hospital Office of the Inspector General, a unit that DOI established in December 2015.

 DOI issues a report that finds systemic misuse of City-owned vehicles by Department of Correction (”DOC”) executive staff.
 Within two weeks, DOI releases facts from another investigation that found members of DOC had engaged in unauthorized surveillance of DOI undercover operations.
 This investigation leads to a Citywide memo reminding agency heads and general counsels that they are legally mandated to cooperate with DOI.
-Read about the findings of that investigation by clicking here.
+Read about the findings of an investigation of DOC staff engaging in unauthorized surveillance of DOI undercover operations.

 DOI Commissioner Mark G. Peters addresses the Global Cities Conference II at Columbia Law School’s Center for the Advancement of Public Integrity.
 As the keynote presenter, Commissioner Peters focused on the essential role of independent government oversight and the critical need inspectors general play in rooting out the facts.
-Watch the speech and read the text.
+Watch the speech, "A Matter of Integrity" and Keynotes Remarks.